Holidaying In An EV – Our Guide For A UK Winter Road Trip

-As mentioned, the winter weather also leads to a reduction in the range you are used to with your EV.
+As mentioned, winter also leads to a reduction in the range you are used to with your EV.
 So how can you counteract this?
 Luckily, there are some tips for EV battery maintenance in cold weather.

 There are several tips for driving an EV in cold weather.
-For example, avoid heavy braking and accelerations.
+For example, avoid heavy braking and acceleration.
 Essentially, try to drive as smoothly as possible.
 You can save a lot of power with a quiet driving style – high speed leads to increased air and rolling resistance, which in turn increases energy consumption.
 If you find it difficult, you can try switching on your EV’s eco-driving program.
 This slightly reduces the effect when you step on the accelerator pedal, as well as automatically reducing the heat.

 Remember to always charge the car when the battery is hot.
 The electronics in the car will protect the battery from a high voltage charge if you try to charge when it is cold – and so the car will reduce the power.
 Therefore, always charge the car after driving for a while and before parking it.

 Not that range can also be affected by other factors such as extreme heat, cabin load, and more.
 We recently looked at how long EV batteries last in detail and how you can protect their health day-to-day and long-term.